Diamcor Mining (CVE:DMI) Stock Price Down 16.7% – Here’s What Happened

-Diamcor Mining Inc. (CVE:DMI – Get Free Report) was down 16.7% during mid-day trading on Friday .
-The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 566,948 shares changed hands during mid-day trading, an increase of 793% from the average daily volume of 63,466 shares.
+Diamcor Mining Inc. (CVE:DMI – Get Free Report) dropped 16.7% during mid-day trading on Friday .
+The stock traded as low as C$0.03 and last traded at C$0.03.
+Approximately 446,948 shares were traded during trading, an increase of 611% from the average daily volume of 62,875 shares.
 The stock had previously closed at C$0.03.

 About Diamcor Mining